mxaddict/www.codedmaster.com/content/blog/2026-03-11-my-journey-into-local-ai-coding.md

 Setting up my AI coding environment required some technical know-how.
 First, I installed Ollama on my PC by downloading the appropriate version for my system's architecture.
 Then, I pulled the Qwen3-Coder:30b model using `ollama pull qwen3-coder:30b`.
-This was probably my most time-consuming part – waiting for the large model to download.
+This was probably my most time-consuming part: waiting for the large model to download.

-I then configured opencode (a specialized tool built for AI interactions) by adjusting its settings to point towards my local Ollama instance.
+I then configured opencode (an open source AI coding agent for the terminal) by adjusting its settings to point towards my local Ollama instance.
 The configuration steps were intuitive, and I quickly got it working with my local setup.